 Patient Education includes your physical therapist teaching you how to safely carry out your daily tasks and protect your body from being injured again.
 Also, your therapist can help you learn how to safely and effectively use a wheelchair, walker, or other assistive device.
 Maybe you have trouble with balance and coordination?
 Maybe you have weakness or vision loss?
 Your therapist can teach you how to make your living space safer.

-Other therapies are used in physical therapy.
-Cold therapy can help ease pain, redness, and swelling.
+There are other therapies used in physical therapy.
+Cold therapycan help ease pain, redness, and swelling.
 Heat therapy is often used to increase blood flow to muscles and other soft tissues.
 This encourages relaxation and healing.
 Electrical stimulation therapy has several uses in physical therapy.
 Two important uses for electrical stimulation are pain relief and muscle contraction.
 Ultrasound therapy relaxes tissues, increases circulation, and breaks down scar tissue.
-Finally, Water therapy is another option.
+Finally, water therapy is another option.
 Although, it has largely been replaced by newer treatments.
 Some physical therapists, however, still use water exercise to help their patients.

 When to See a Rehabilitation Specialist

 Physical therapists treat everyone from tiny infants to the elderly.
 Physical therapy may be right for you if:

 - you have a health problem that causes you pain

 - makes it hard for you to get around

 - or causes you trouble doing your daily tasks